samtupy/nvgt/doc/src/manual/-game development tutorial.md

 not written
 ### functions
 Functions in nvgt are pieces of code that can be "called" or executed by other parts of the code.
 They take parameters (or arguments) as input, and output a value, called the "return value".

 The return value is so named because it gives some critical piece of information back to the calling function, without which work cannot continue.

-!Let's use baking a cake as an example: in the process of baking a cake (simplifying greatly) you put the batter in the oven.
+Let's use baking a cake as an example: in the process of baking a cake (simplifying greatly) you put the batter in the oven.
 The oven cooks the cake, and then you open it up and take a cooked cake out.

 You can't do something else related to baking a cake while the oven is baking, because you don't have the cake: the oven does.
 In the same vein, only one function can be running at once, and we say that function is currently executing.

 When a function ends, execution returns to the function from which it was called, just like taking the cake back out of the oven.
 It returns, along with execution, whatever is specified using a return statement (discussed shortly).
 * arrays/lists
 * classes (methods and properties)